African American Hair Transplant NYC: Afro-Textured Hair Restoration

-Black hair transplants requires specialized techniques because of the unique characteristics of Afro-textured hair.
+Searching for African American hair Transplant in NYC?
+Afro textured hair restoration requires specialized techniques due to its distinct characteristics.
 At Dr. Kopelman’s practice, we focus on personalized care to address these specific needs.
 This guide will explore the causes of hair loss, transplant methods and what to expect from hair plugs for black males and females.
 Helping you make an informed decision.

 Causes of Hair Loss in African-American Individuals